Space Wing set to push the limits, commander says

 Peterson Air Force Base’s new commander, Col. Todd Moore, wants his officers and airmen to “be more aggressive and more creative” in tackling the 21st Space Wing’s mission, he said at the annual State of the Wing event last week.

-“[W]e’ve had some of these capabilities around for a very long time, and our adversaries might be very familiar with how we employ them,” Moore, who took command of Peterson Air Force Base and the 21st Space Wing three months ago, explained.
+“[W]e’ve had some of these capabilities around for a very long time, and our adversaries might be very familiar with how we employ them,” said Moore, who took command of Peterson Air Force Base and the 21st Space Wing three months ago.

 “I’m challenging my officers to be less dependent on rigid, rote thinking, extending themselves a little bit beyond the checklists and the books, and getting onto the whiteboard, and getting shoulder to shoulder to think about how to solve those problems that we haven’t faced yet — but that we will.
 I am relying on their intellect.